0xknwn/starknet-modular-account/docs/others/roadmap.md

 - present the project to starkware and/or be involved with hackathons.
 Also build a community to support the project and get help
 - [QR code for transaction encoding](https://community.starknet.io/t/qrcode-starknet-transaction-encoding/113885/3)
+- the __validate_deploy__ and __validate_declare__ use the is_valid_signature
+  method of the core module with a transaction_hash computed by the network.
+  This might have to be revisited or not.
+As a matter of fact, addresses of the account and contract are based on the pedersen hash anyway so why not simply sign those.
+A hunch is that somehow the pedersen hash is useful in that case.